arkency/posts/posts/2017-05-24-self-hosting-event-store-on-digital-ocean.md

 $ service eventstore start
 ```

 Those are the instructions for the basic setup/installation.
-For production use you'd need to invest in reliability (clustering, process supervision and monitoring) as well as in security.
+You can now start experimenting with EventStore.
+For production use though you'd need to invest in reliability (clustering, process supervision and monitoring) as well as in security.